All Episodes

 Is that where they want to go?

-So Bob Ross believes the proposal to open two new scruels for illegal immigrants who don't speak English violates Brown versus Board of Education that ruled separate schools for black and white students violated the 14th Amendment of the Constitution.
+So Bob Ross believes the proposal to open two new scruples for illegal immigrants who don't speak English violates Brown versus Board of Education that ruled separate schools for black and white students violated the 14th Amendment of the Constitution.

-He said it risks turning Prince George's county into a segregated scrubal system, adding that he realizes the need for better education in the county, but believes it should not come at the cost of existing students.
+He said it risks turning Prince George's county into a segregated scrule system, adding that he realizes the need for better education in the county, but believes it should not come at the cost of existing students.

 In other words, what do you mean you're going to take money that we've earned as the number one minority?

-You're going to take it out of our pockets and give it to them.
+You're going to take it out of our pockets and give it to them?

 You can't do that.